VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter05.md

             WS_VISIBLE | CBS_SIMPLE | CBS_SORT | WS_TABSTOP,
             IDC_BOX4,
             10, 100, 180, 24,
             parent, 100);
 /* Specify dwAddData to be 100, that is, specify the height of
  * the list box in the simple combo box to be 100
  */
 ```

 Although behaviors of a spin combo box control differs much from that of the
 two types of combo boxes above, it is in nature still combination of an edit
 box and a list box, except that the list box in a spin combo box is always
 hidden, and we can select an item in the list box by the two arrow buttons
 beside the edit box.
 The spin combo box can be created with `CBS_SPINLIST`
 style, and its effect is shown in Figure 3.

 ![alt](figures/23.3.jpeg)

-Figure 3 Spin combo box
+__Figure 3__ Spin combo box

 Spin combo box also has two special display styles (as shown in Figure 4):

 ![alt](figures/23.4.jpeg)

-Figure 4 The special styles of spin combo box
+__Figure 4__ The special styles of spin combo box

 As the three types of combo boxes described above use the edit box and the list
 box predefined in MiniGUI, you can use similar styles of the edit box control
 and the list box control for the combo boxes:

 - `CBS_READONLY`: The input field is read-only, corresponding to the
 `ES_READONLY` style of edit box.
 - `CBS_UPPERCASE`: Corresponding to the `ES_UPPERCASE` style of the edit box,
 making the text typed in the edit box transferring into uppercase
 automatically.
 - `CBS_LOWERCASE`: Corresponding to the `ES_LOWERCASE` style of the edit box,
 making the text typed in the edit box transferring into lowercase
 automatically.
 - `CBS_EDITBASELINE`: Corresponding to the `ES_BASELINE` style of the edit box,
 making the edit box have a base line.
 - `CBS_SORT`: Corresponding to the `LBS_SORT` style of the list box, combo box
 with this style will automatically sort the inserted items.

-***
-[Note] A list box can have other advanced styles, but the list box in a combo box is only a normal single-selection list box.
+__NOTE__ A list box can have other advanced styles, but the list box in a combo
-***
+box is only a normal single-selection list box.

 Except the styles described above, the combo box also defines the following two
 styles, which can be used for all types of combo box:
 - `CBS_EDITNOBORDER`: Make the edit box have no `WS_BORDER` style, and make the
 input field have no border.
 - `CBS_AUTOFOCUS`: The edit box will gain the input focus automatically when
 the combo box gains the input focus.

 ### Digital Spin Box